construction calculator

 When to use it

-• Estimating shingles for asphalt roof replacements.
+• Estimating shingles for asphalt roof replacements or new construction projects before ordering materials or requesting bids.

 Tips & cautions